jstoiko/tck-reporter/README.md

   -h, --help             display help for command
 ```

+## Custom CSS
+Pages look can be customize by writing custom CSS at `<outputHtmlDir>/static/user-styles.css`.

 ## Input JSON structure
 The tool expects input JSON reports to have the following structure: